Our Top Spots for Berry & Cherry Picking in Pennsylvania

 Grim’s Orchard & Family Farms: Strawberries and cherries are the main summer fruits available at this fun farm; strawberries are usually wrapped up by mid-to-late June, with cherries ripening soon after that.
 The farm is home to over 2,500 sweet and sour cherry trees, so dig up your favorite pie recipe and get going!
 Head there on Saturday or Sunday to enjoy the all-day, weekend-long summer festival series with fun themes like pickles and hot peppers.
 9875 Schantz Rd., Breinigsville; (610) 841-1417.

-George Schmidt Berry Farm: A third-generation farm, Schmidt Berry Farm offers lots of PYO fruits and veggies, including strawberries, sour cherries, blueberries, red and black raspberries, blackberries and more.
+George Schmidt Berry Farm: A third-generation farm, Schmidt Berry Farm offers lots of PYO fruits and veggies, including strawberries, sour cherries (though not in 2026, due to the late freeze), blueberries, red and black raspberries, blackberries and more.
 Picking is available every day; be sure to bring your own bucket or vessel, or bring a few dollars extra to purchase a bucket from the farm.
 Also note: Credit and debit cards are not accepted!
 5681 Berry Dr., New Tripoli; (610) 298-2591.

-Spring Mountain Farms: This farm, which practices organic growing methods, has an impressive variety of PYO crops, including nine varieties of blueberries and six kinds of raspberries, but extending to other unique crops, such as red, white and black currants, Asian pears and kiwiberries.
-There is a $3 minimum per person, and children under 12 are free.
+Spring Mountain Farms: This farm, which practices organic growing methods, has an impressive variety of PYO crops, including nine varieties of blueberries and three kinds of blackberries, but extending to other unique crops, such as red, white and black currants, Asian pears and kiwiberries.
+There is a minimum fee per person, and children under 12 are free.
 If you buy in bulk, you’ll get a price break!
-For over 10 pounds of berries, get $1 off per pound, and for tree fruit over 25 pounds, get $.50 off per pound.
 4595 Interchange Rd., Lehighton; (610) 871-2310.

 Northern Pennsylvania